 Due to the current state of affairs, we are reviewing our programming in order to deliver the best alternatives to our in-person events.
 The Collaborative is committed to our members' professional development, and will transition as many of our trainings as possible to webinars, chat room discussions, etc. For the time being, please assume that all in-person events are on hold.
 Thank you for your patience.

 Planning your semester?
-Download our Fall 2018 Events Overview.
+Download our Spring 2020 Events Overview.

-To empower our schools in their development of inclusive educational environments, the NYC Special Education Collaborative offers over 65 professional development opportunities each semester – including workshops, panel discussions, practicums, mini-conferences, and webinars.
+To empower our schools in their development of inclusive educational environments, the Collaborative For Inclusive Education offers over 50 professional development opportunities each semester – including workshops, panel discussions, practicums, mini-conferences, and webinars.